 Examples of change packages developed and adjusted jointly with local stakeholders include:

-Established in 2017, SHIRIM is still a relatively new model for SNI.
-Adapting this model has resulted in a lot of enthusiasm between the hubs and the sessions inspire and foster collaboration and sense of togetherness.
-SNI aims to replicate the approach to two additional topics over the next 5 years.
-Topics may include unsafe abortion, gender-based violence, and adolescent sexual health depending on which topics have the potential to elicit change.
+SNI aims to replicate the approach to two additional topics over the next 3 years.
+The next cycle will start February 2022 and will focus on ‘SRHR Communication & Information.’
+Other future topics may include unsafe abortion, gender-based violence, and adolescent sexual health depending on which topics have the potential to elicit change.